HD 137058

 HD 137058 is a star in the southern constellation of Lupus.
-Eggleton and Tokovinin (2008) list it as a single star, although Nitschelm and David (2011) noted it may be a double-lined spectroscopic binary.
-Its apparent visual magnitude is 4.60, which is bright enough to be visible to the naked eye.
-Based upon an annual parallax shift of 13.6 mas, it is located 240 light years away.
+Eggleton and Tokovinin (2008) list it as a single star, although Nitschelm and David (2011) suggested it may be a double-lined spectroscopic binary.
+Its apparent visual magnitude is 4.60, making it bright enough to be visible to the naked eye.
+Based on an annual parallax shift of 13.6 mas, it is located approximately 240 light years away.

-The stellar classification of the primary component is A0 V, matching an A-type main-sequence star.
-It is spinning rapidly with a projected rotational velocity of 300 km/s, giving it an oblate shape with an equatorial radius 22% larger than the polar radius.
-The star is radiating 72 times the Sun's luminosity from its photosphere at an effective temperature of ±9283 K.
+The primary component has a stellar classification of A0 V, indicating it is an A-type main-sequence star.
+It rotates rapidly, with a projected rotational velocity of 300 km/s, resulting in an oblate shape with an equatorial radius 22% larger than its polar radius.
+The star radiates 72 times the Sun's luminosity from its photosphere at an effective temperature of ±9283 K.